BHTOM-Team/bhtom2/README.md

 ``ALTER USER bhtom CREATEDB;``

+- Django>4.0 does not support Postgres<10 anymore.
+Make sure that you have the newest version.

 - Make sure to allow for dev_entrypoint.sh execution.

 ``chmod +x dev_entrypoint.sh`` in UNIX-based systems (Linux, Mac OS)